 - Craft Honest and Transparent Subject Lines

-If people open an email with a subject line promising “50% Off Today Only!” only to find out the discount only applies to select items or comes with a bunch of conditions.
-They will feel disappointed and that can damage their trust in you.
-Below is an example of an honest subject line by the Sender email marketing platform, short with clear intention.
+If people open an email with a subject line promising “50% Off Today Only!” only to find out the discount applies only to select items or comes with a bunch of conditions.
+They will feel disappointed, and that can damage their trust in you.
+Below is an example of an honest subject line by the Sender email marketing platform, short and clear in intention.

 - Be Direct and Descriptive